housni/sheldon/README.md

 . ./lib/sheldon/meemaw.sh

 # Set strict mode.
 Although optional, I highly recommend scripting with this.
-Sheldon::Core::Sheldon::strict
+Sheldon.Core.Sheldon.strict

 # Load (source) the String file.
 # This file would live at /usr/lib/sheldon/util/String.sh
-use Sheldon::Util::String as String
+use Sheldon.Util.String as String

 # It's good practice to declare your variables.
 declare DIR